THMMYgr/mTHMMY/README.md

 ## Requirements

-mTHMMY can be installed on any smartphone with Android 5.0 Lollipop or newer.
+mTHMMY can be installed on any smartphone with Android 6.0 (M) or newer.

 ## Download